joelouthan/Theologicus/src/genesis/genesis06-10-22.md

 And this what believers can see, although not perfectly--with bleared eyes, that anything good that they have ever done was because God is good and he has created us for good works that were prepared ahead of time by him.

->Ephesians 2:8-10 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift— not from works, so that no one can boast.
+>Ephesians 2:8-10 For you are saved by grace through faith, and this is not from yourselves; it is God’s gift— not from works, so that no one can boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared ahead of time for us to do.

 ### Holiness of God is revealing